ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 Add the configuration code to your `wp-config.php` file in `wp-config.php` **above** the line reading `/* That’s all, stop editing!
 Happy blogging. */`.

-You can get these configurations in the settings page of this plugin by click “Generate Configuration (for Manual Setup)” button.
+You can get those configuration in the settings page of this plugin by click “Generate Configuration (for Manual Setup)” button.

 Example configuration: